yghfyihgpjv/DigitalFinance-VC-GF-Energy-Intensity-Radiation-GBA-Replication/README.md

 # Replication Package README

-This repository contains all replication materials for the paper *Beyond a Tale of Two Cores: Asymmetric Digital Finance Exposure and Energy Transition Forecasting in Polycentric Urban Systems*.
+This repository contains all replication materials for the paper *Asymmetric Digital Finance Exposure and Forecasting Energy Transitions in Polycentric Urban Systems: Beyond a Tale of Two Cores*.
 Running the main script reproduces all empirical results to support the journal's peer review process.
 ## Data Sources and References
 For replication purposes, please refer to the following authoritative sources:
 - **Digital Finance(DF)**: Guo et al. (2020) [DOI: 10.13821/j.cnki.ceq.2020.03.12]